brunilda-sa/PublicPage/another-page.md

 ---
 layout: default
-title: Another page
-description: This is just another page
+title: Multi-label classification for Satellite Images
+description: This section provides details about the Multi-Label Classifier build in the context of this project
 ---

-## Welcome to another page
 # Multi-label classification for Satellite Images

 ## Introduction